Browse teams by practice area

 Emma Nendick trained at Freshfields (now Freshfields Bruckhaus Deringer) and worked as an associate in the tax department for three years.
 She moved to Herbert Smith in 1996, where she set up and ran the tax professional support function.
 She joined Practical Law in September 2006 as head of Tax.
 Emma is currently a non-practising solicitor.

 Jenny Chambers joined Practical Law in April 2008 from Eversheds, where she had spent five years in the corporate tax team and six years in the role of professional support lawyer.
 After qualifying as a chartered accountant with Deloitte Haskins & Sells (now part of PwC), Jenny moved to their corporate tax department.
 Subsequently, she transferred to their Abidjan, Cote d'Ivoire office where she was engaged on consultancy and audit assignments.
 On returning to UK, she specialised again in tax in a regional accountancy practice.
+Jenny is a member of the Tax and Financial Reporting Faculties of the ICAEW and of the CGT Liaison Group.

 Sui Lee worked as an associate at Wragge & Co, specialising in property tax, acting for a varied portfolio of clients.
 Sui started her tax career at Coopers and Lybrand (now PricewaterhouseCoopers) in their international corporate tax department.
 After several years she left to qualify as a solicitor at Linklaters.
 Sui subsequently joined Laytons Solicitors, where she advised on a diverse range of corporate and other taxes.
 She is a member of the Association of Taxation Technicians and the Stamp Taxes Practitioners Group.
 Sui joined Practical Law Tax in 2007.
 Sui is currently a non-practising solicitor.

-Alison Morris trained at Hammond Suddards (now Squire Sanders) and subsequently moved to Eversheds LLP, where she spent six and a half years in the tax team advising on corporate and real estate transactions.
+Alison Morris trained at Hammond Suddards (now Squire Patton Boggs) and subsequently moved to Eversheds LLP, where she spent six and a half years in the tax team advising on corporate and real estate transactions.
 After a two year career break, during which time she completed a 6 month fixed term contract for Practical Law and co-authored a publication on corporation tax, Alison returned to Eversheds and spent the next two years as their tax professional support lawyer.
 She is a member of the Chartered Institute of Taxation and the Stamp Taxes Practitioners Group.
-Alison joined Tax in March 2013.
+Alison joined Practical Law Tax in March 2013.
 Alison is currently a non-practising solicitor.

 Duleep Sahni trained at Linklaters LLP and subsequently moved to Charles Russell LLP, where he spent six and a half years in the tax team advising on a broad range of corporate, employment and real estate transactions with a particular emphasis on the owner managed business sector.
 Duleep then moved to Grant Thornton's Transactions Tax and Private Equity team where he specialised in providing M&A tax due diligence and tax structuring advice in relation to acquisitions.
 Duleep joined Practical Law Tax in July 2013.
 Duleep is a former solicitor.